 - Antiquities of Bristol - The late Bristol historian, Bud Phillips, tells stories of Bristol’s long and rich history.

 Other programming is produced by the department including information about:

 - Public Safety

 - Special Events at Bristol Public Library

 - And other opportunities to be a part of City events

-The Bristol City Council meetings are televised live for the Slater Center Auditorium on the first Tuesday of each month at 7:00 p.m..
-These meetings are replayed during the month:
+City Council meetings are televised live from the Slater Center Auditorium on the first Tuesday of each month at 7:00 p.m.

-The current City Council Meeting can also be viewed live on the City's YouTube channel.
+City Council meetings can also be viewed live on the City's YouTube channel.